jdsandifer/Reading-List/Readme.md

 I go to the Internet and people around me to find out the latest information about a current language, framework, or tool.
 However, I usually go to books to find wisdom and information that hasn't changed (much) througout the history of software development.
-(Although I sometimes find that on the Internet, too.)
+I sometimes find that on the Internet, too.

 ## Currently Reading
 - *Clean Code*

 ## To Read
+- *The Ideal Team Player: How to Recognize and Cultivate The Three Essential Virtues*
 - *Structure and Interpretation of Computer Programs*
 - *Purely Functional Data Structures*
 - *The Passionate Programmer*
 - *Programming Pearls*
-- *Working Effectively with Legacy Code*
+- *Zen and the Art of Motorcycle Maintenance*
 - *Refactoring, 2nd Edition*
-- *Zen and the Art of Motorcycle Maintenance*
 - *The Art of Computer Programming*
 - *Introduction to Algorithms*
+- *Working Effectively with Legacy Code*

 ## Have Read
 - *97 Things Every Programmer Should Know: Collective Wisdom from the Experts*